 Usani Uguru Usani is another example of the protean victim Wole Soyinka and the Pyrates Confraternity create.
 Again, in the late 1990s Usani was made a commissioner in the cabinet of three governors from 1995 to 1999 holding various portfolios in Cross Rivers State.
 He was then seen a future governor the state and today he is currently Minister of State for Niger Delta in the government of President Muhammadu Buhari.
 However, if the Pyrates Confraternity had their way his political career would have ended a long time ago.

 Numerous factors are acutely responsible for the persistence and worsening of the phenomenon of corruption in many so-called democracies.
-These factors include regulatory capture, lack of transparency, inappropriate political systems, vertical policy transplantations, weak rule of law, harsh economic conditions, the absence of political legitimacy etc. All these factors tend to be invisible to the general public and require scandal to known.
+These factors include regulatory capture, lack of transparency, inappropriate political systems, vertical policy transplantations, weak rule of law, harsh economic conditions, the absence of political legitimacy etc. All these factors tend to be invisible to the general public and require scandal to be known.
 Another important factor in the growth of corruption is the much less talked about “guilty accuser syndrome”.
 The guilty accuser syndrome is a sophisticated political selection strategy that ensures that only politicians with “dirty hands” can get into positions of power that are both strategic and lucrative.
-Such a syndrome is more associated with new and transition democracies than mature liberal version.
+Such a syndrome is apparently more associated with new and transition democracies than mature liberal version.
 The guilty accuser syndrome is a major weapon of corrupt political patrons since it can ruin strong institutions and render institutional reform useless.
-Continue reading

 Thursday, two weeks ago I had just come out of hospital after two-week stay there.
 As a resident of a Bermondsey, my brother wheeled me to the shops.
 As we got to the former Santander Bank premises on Southwark Park Road, the headquarters of the Simon Hughes Liberal Democrats Return campaign, we bumped into the man.
 Simon Hughes was all alone carrying a large cardboard box out of the headquarters and headed for a yellow painted black cab which he was driving.
 My brother and I greeted Hughes but he barely responded, he looked very unhappy.
 The June 8 elections had just ended and the former MP had lost.
 This was a very personal irony for me, a very difficult one.
 I did not want Simon Hughes to come back as my MP.
 Continue reading